hzeller/rpi-rgb-led-matrix/README.md

 this list: https://github.com/board707/DMD_STM32/wiki/Led_drivers and assume that all supported panels there should work with this library, or could work with minimal work to create a pixel mapper.
-Please do refer to --led-multiplexing=<0..17> mentioned below and try all values.
+Please do refer to --led-multiplexing=<0..17> mentioned below and try all values. \
+2025/11 update: DMD_STM32 has started adding experimental support for some PWM panels.
+These should be labelled as "special" in the table above.
+They are not supported by this lib, as it only supports non PWM panels (until someone contributes PWM support).

 Raspberry Pi up to 4 supported